mfranca0009/Ninja/README.md

 # Ninja - Senior Design Project

 2D Action Platformer with Ninjas!
+View the game user manual for a more in-depth explanation of the game and mechanics.

 # Controls